Accuracy & Guidelines

 Guidelines for Best Accuracy

 The "Garbage In, Garbage Out" rule applies strictly to rPPG.
-To maximize the confidence scores returned by the API, adhere to these guidelines:
+To maximize the confidence scores and accuracy of estimates returned by the API, adhere to these guidelines:

 1. Lighting Environment